chowbein/dig-pokemon-explorer/README.md

 # Pokemon Explorer

 ## Project Description
-Pokemon Explorer is a web application that allows users to discover and learn about Pokemon.
+This Pokemon Explorer is a web application that allows users to discover and learn about Pokemon.
 It provides a comprehensive list of Pokemon with infinite scrolling, advanced filtering options, and a detailed view for each Pokemon.
-Additionally, it features a team builder that enables users to create and analyze their own Pokemon team.
+Additionally, it features a team builder that enables users to create and analyze their own Pokemon team with additonal habitat information for them to be able to know where they can find the Pokemon that completes their team!

 ## Features
 - **Infinite Scroll List:** Seamlessly browse through the entire list of Pokemon with an infinite scroll implementation.
 - **Detail View:** Access in-depth information for each Pokemon, including their stats, abilities, moves, and evolution chain.
 - **Team Builder:** Create your own team of up to six Pokemon and view a detailed analysis of your team's type strengths and weaknesses.
 The program recommends what you need to add or modify to the team depending on this information.
 To add a Pokemon to your team you can either click on a Pokemon and press the "Add to Team" button in the detailed view or drag it from the list and drop it into the team area.
 - **Advanced Filtering:** Easily filter Pokemon by type or search for specific Pokemon by name to quickly find what you're looking for.
 Additionally, you can improve the team you built by clicking the filter icon next to any of the weaknesses and the Pokemon list will be filtered by that type's counter helping you decide what additions would improve your team's composition.
 - **Habitat:** Know the habitat of each Pokemon through their background or through accessing their detailed view.
+This feature is intended to help players find the Pokemon they need to improve their team.

 ## Technologies Used
 - **React:** A JavaScript library for building user interfaces.